Nianyi-GSND-Projects/GSND-5130-GP1/README.md

-# GSND 5130 Group Work \#1
+# GSND 5130 Group Project \#1

-This README document is written and maintained by [Nianyi Wang](https://github.com/WangNianyi2001).
+This README document is written and maintained by [Nianyi Wang](https://github.com/WangNianyi2001/).

-Last updated: 09/26/2024
+Last updated: 10/03/2024

 ## Objectives